The Ergodic Theorem for Random Walks on Finite Quantum Groups: Introduction

-As will be seen in Section \ref{centralstates}, as the representation theory generalises so well from classical to quantum, the upper bound lemma of Diaconis and Shahshahani can also be used to analyse random walks on quantum groups.
-The upper bound lemma has been used to analyse random walks on the dual symmetric group, $\widehat{S_n}$ \cite{JPCUT}; Sekine quantum groups, $Y_n$ \cite{Baraquin,JPCUT}; the Kac--Paljutkin quantum group, $\mathfrak{G}_0$ \cite{Baraquin}; free orthogonal quantum groups, $O_N^+$ \cite{Amaury}; free symmetric quantum groups, $S_N^+$ \cite{Amaury}; the quantum automorphism group of $(M_N(\mathbb{C}),\operatorname{tr})$ \cite{Amaury}; free unitary groups, $U_N^+$ \cite{Amaury2}; free wreath products $\widehat{\Gamma}\wr_* S_N^+$, including quantum reflection groups $H_N^{s\,+}$ \cite{Amaury2}; duals of discrete groups, $\widehat{\Gamma}$, including for $\Gamma=\mathbb{F}_N$ the free group on $N$ generators, \cite{Amaury3}.

-However, the basic qualitative question: what are the conditions on the driving probability for a random walk on a quantum group to be ergodic; has remained open since at least 1996 when Pal \cite{Pal} showed that the ergodic theorem for random walks on finite groups does not extend to the quantum setting, that there exist random walks on quantum groups that are not ergodic, but neither is $\nu\in M_p(G)$ concentrated on any proper quantum subgroup, nor does it have the periodicity associated with being concentrated on a coset of a proper normal subgroup.
+The basic qualitative question: what are the conditions on the driving probability for a random walk on a finite quantum group to be ergodic; has remained open since at least 1996 when Pal \cite{Pal} showed that the ergodic theorem for random walks on finite groups does not extend to the quantum setting, that there exist random walks on finite quantum groups that are not ergodic, but neither is the driving `probability' concentrated on any proper quantum subgroup, nor does it have the periodicity associated with being concentrated on a coset of a proper normal subgroup.

-The problem has been described as ``clearly more complicated'' (than the classical case) \cite{ergodic}, and ``open'' \cite{Amaury}.
-The author has described not having this result a ``deficiency'' of their PhD thesis \cite{PhD}.
-The irreducibility condition (see Section \ref{irred}), however, has received a lot of attention through the study of idempotent states on quantum groups, initiated in \cite{idempotent} on compact quantum groups by Franz, Skalski (and coauthors).
+The irreducibility condition (see Section \ref{irred}) has received a lot of attention through the study of idempotent states on quantum groups, initiated in \cite{idempotent} on compact quantum groups by Franz, Skalski (and coauthors).
 This programme of study, particularly \cite{idempotent}, has been cited heavily in this work.
 To fully adapt the study of idempotent states to irreducible random walks was to prove Proposition \ref{quassup} and Theorem \ref{irrcond}, and these are mostly concerned with introducing to the study of idempotent states the concept of support projections (see Section \ref{supports}).
-This programme continues to this day, with the focus now on locally compact quantum groups.
-A good history of this programme of study, with references, is summarised in the introduction of Kasprazak and So{\l}tan \cite{Kasp}.

-In contrast, the periodicity condition has seen little attention in the literature.
-After looking at Section \ref{PureStates}, it could be speculated that because the presumably `easy' direction of `concentrated on a coset of a proper normal subgroup implies periodicity' does not hold in the quantum case, that easy progress was difficult to come by.
-The study of Fagnola and Pellicer \cite{FP}, so crucial to this work, emerged after the intensive study of idempotent states began.
-Furthermore, those working in quantum groups were eager to work in the larger classes of compact, and locally compact quantum groups, and the study of these classes soon took precedence over the class of finite quantum groups, which as will be described shortly, comprise a fairly restricted class of quantum groups.